 The Responsivity principle states that for services and programs to be effective in reducing re-offending, it should be delivered in a manner that is appropriate to the offender.
 If an offender is not motivated to change and/or lacks the ability to do so, the rehabilitative effects of interventions are reduced.
 For example, if an offender is illiterate and/or have an intellectual disability, it may impact on his/her ability to complete certain tasks set out by a program.
 Through identifying responsivity factors prior to program intervention, CSNSW staff can work with offenders to overcome potential barriers and maximise the benefits of intervention.

 Assessment is the first step in offender rehabilitation and critical in making sure that the right offenders are referred to the right programs.
-In 2014, CSNSW published the third edition of the Compendium of Assessments which lists all accredited offender assessments used by the organisation.
+In 2016, Corrective Services published the fourth edition of the Compendium of Assessments which lists all accredited offender assessments used by the organisation.
 The accreditation process ensures that assessments administered by CSNSW staff are valid, reliable, cost effective and relevant to CSNSW goals.
 This process also helps to streamline existing work practices and promote service consistency among different disciplines.

-If you are interested in learning more about assessments administered in CSNSW, please contact the Manager Assessments and Case Management - 02 9804 5567 or by email - email@example.com.
+If you are interested in learning more about assessments administered in CSNSW, please contact the Manager Assessments and Case Management - email@example.com

 Link to Risk of Re-offending Fact Sheet, Criminogenic Needs Fact Sheet and Responsivity Fact Sheet.